Rebel Jones

 Which is probably why I am, unapologetically, that person.

 (I was going to say almost 'Fairy Godmother-esk', but I’m less of the glass toe-cruncher type and more “Let’s spike the neighbour’s coffee with laxatives for shi… well, giggles", and then forget which cup is mine!
-Basically, if there’s a way to turn midlife chaos into an accidental hobby, I’ve probably done it.)
+Basically, if there’s a way to turn midlife chaos into a hobby, I’ve probably done it.)

+FYI, it's not.
 And if you rifle through the tabs at the top (like the junk drawer you keep threatening to clear out), you should be able to find some emotional duct tape in:

 -